snarfblam/RPB-Blackjack/README.md

 - index.html - Main interface.
 Used for both host and client.
 - nuke.html - Nuclear option.
 Clears the database.
 Use this if things enter an unrecoverable state.
 - README.md - You're looking at it.
-- dbStructure.txt - Outlines the database structure as well as the messages sent between clients
+- dbStructure.txt - Outlines the database structure as well as the messages sent between clients.
-- /**assets** - Where I keep the good stuff
+- /**assets** - Where I keep the good stuff.
-   - /**css** - css files
+   - /**css** - CSS files.
      - reset.css - Because not all things are created equal.
-Nomralizes styles between browsers.
+Normalizes styles between browsers.
      - main.css - CSS definitions for index.html/nuke.html
    - /**images** - UI images
    - /**js** - Javascript files